This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Combine the broccoli florets, cheese, dried cranberries, cooked and crumbled bacon, onions, and sunflower seeds in a large bowl.
+• In a large bowl, combine the broccoli, cheese, dried cranberries, bacon, onions, and sunflower seeds.

-• In a separate smaller bowl, whisk together the mayonnaise, sour cream, white wine vinegar, olive oil, sugar, salt, and pepper.
+• In a small bowl, whisk together the mayonnaise, sour cream, vinegar, olive oil, sugar, salt, and pepper.

-• Pour the dressing over the salad and stir well.
-Refrigerate for at least 30 minutes to allow the flavors to meld together.
+• Pour the dressing over the salad and mix well.
+Refrigerate for at least 30 minutes before serving.

 Notes

-• Adjust the dressing ingredients to suit your taste preferences, adding more vinegar for tanginess or more sugar for sweetness.
+• Adjust to taste: Add more vinegar for tang or a little extra sugar for sweetness.

-• Let the salad chill.
-This salad is great right after it’s made, but it’s even better after an hour or more so that the flavors can develop.
+• Let it chill: The salad tastes great right away but is even better after an hour as the flavors develop.

 Nutrition